Taste the Pain

-"Taste the Pain" is a song by the Red Hot Chili Peppers from the album Mother's Milk, and was the third and final single from that album.
+"Taste the Pain" is a song by the American rock band Red Hot Chili Peppers from the album Mother's Milk, and was the third and final single from that album.
 The music video was filmed with the band playing in an art room, where artists are in the middle of painting a mural artwork, directed by Tom Stern and Alex Winter.

 The song was recorded after Chad Smith joined the band as the drummer, however, on this record, drums are played by Fishbone's Philip "Fish" Fisher and was the first song John Frusciante recorded with the band.
 When the song is played backwards, the voice heard at the start is Anthony Kiedis clearly singing the chorus.
 This song also features a trumpet solo by Flea.
-A slightly longer version of the song was featured on the soundtrack for the film Say Anything... starring Kiedis's girlfriend at the time, Ione Skye.
+A slightly longer version of the song was featured on the soundtrack for the film Say Anything... and preceded the Mother's Milk version.
+The film was also notable as Kiedis's girlfriend at the time, Ione Skye, was one of the stars of the film.

 The single contained two original B-sides.
-"Show Me Your Soul" was recorded during the Mother's Milk sessions and was also later released as a single in 1990 when it was featured on the soundtrack for the film Pretty Woman.
+"Show Me Your Soul" was recorded in late 1989 and was also released as a single in 1990 when it was featured on the soundtrack for the film Pretty Woman.
 "Millionaires Against Hunger" was recorded during sessions for 1985's Freaky Styley.

 The single reached number twenty-nine in the UK—the highest position for the band up to that point.

 Live performances

-Despite being a popular single for the band, the song was rarely performed by the band and it hasn't been performed since 1990 during the Mother's Milk tour.
+Despite being a popular single for the band, the song was rarely performed live, last appearing during the Mother's Milk tour in 1989.